 Although instructors at Pratt Community College are readily accessible to their students, sometimes students need additional help.
 Students attending PCC have access to the Tutoring Center which is located in the Linda Hunt Memorial Library.
-Both peer and instructor tutoring are available for a variety of subjects.
+Peer tutoring is available for a variety of subjects.
 Individual appointments are not needed, and tutor schedules are posted in the library and around the campus.
 Tutoring services are free of charge.